How do you create a Parenting Plan?

 1. Have a heading

-I feel like this should be obvious, but if you are intending to write up a parenting plan, make sure you have a nice big heading that says "Parenting Plan" so that it is clear that the intention of the parents was to create a parenting plan.
+I feel like this should be obvious, but if you are intending to write up a parenting plan, make sure you have a clear heading that says "Parenting Plan" so that it is clear that the intention of the parents was to create a parenting plan.

 Although it is not technically a requirement under the Family Law Act, it can certainly save any uncertainty or disagreement about whether or not this agreement was meant to be taken as a parenting plan or not.